red56/red56.github.io/_posts/2017-03-26-running-rubocop-on-changed-files.md

 (NB giving the command the form that will work in zsh -- it can simply be `@{u}` without backslashes if your shell doesn't use zsh's brace expansion)

+### Automatically fix, but exclude

+Add -a to automaically fix.
+But then you have some rules perhaps to exclude some files, so add --force-exclusion to force rubocop to respect your exclusion rules even on the set of files you've explicitly passed as arguments

 ### Git hooks!
 Yes?
 Not for me

 You could go all out and add this as a git hook and force yourself and/or everyone to have this workflow.
 Feels like a mistake to me.
 That's what CI is for, to catch errors.
 There may be good reason not to run rubocop (e.g. you just ran it anyway) or bad reasons (you don't have time...)